WangHaiYang874/stokes2d/readme.md

 ## top of my todo.

-- [ ] a solver for a multiply connected domain.
+- [x] a solver for a multiply connected domain.
+- [ ] add reverse_orientation method to the scheme: probably by simply rebuild the curves.
+- [ ] finish the paper.

 ## math-ish